fczuardi/chat-logger/README.md

 ##### The default setup

-Currently the default choice of daemons for relay, datastore and ui uses:
+Currently the default choice of daemons for chat relay, datastore and ui uses:

 - rethinkDB for the database
 - http-server for the webserver